 - All those organisations that fall under the PSBAR regs will need to meet WCAG 2.2 at Level AA

 - The monitoring body will start testing those sites for WCAG 2.2 compliance a year after WCAG 2.2 becomes the standard

 That gives those of us affected by the regulation change a year or so to be WCAG 2.2 Level AA compliant, which definitely won't be as much work as when the initial regulations came into law back in 2018.
 There are a few of reasons I think this will be a relatively straightforward transition from WCAG 2.1:

-- If you have some sites that are WCAG 2.1 AA compliant and have been tested relatively recently you only need to test against the new requirements, which are 2 Level A and 5 Level AA requirements (at the time of writing)
+- If you have sites that are WCAG 2.1 AA compliant and have been tested relatively recently you only need to test against the new requirements, which are 2 Level A and 4 Level AA requirements

 - If you and your organisation have viewed accessibility as a people thing, as opposed to a legal thing, you may have accidentally passed some of those requirements, simply by following 'Best practices'

 - Accessibility has become the norm, many of us have skilled up, designers, developers, QAs, and accessibility testers alike, so the learning curve will be significantly gentler than it was when we were all having to learn for the first time